instead-hub/instead/doc/stead3-en.md

 }
 ```

-In this example, the name object will be created automatically, but to access
-the object you will be able to tag.
-The object will be be searched for in the
-current room.
+All objects have names whether you define one or not.
+In this example, the
+object tagged as "flowers" will be given an automatically generated name.
+Referring to an object by its tag is only possible within the current room.
 For example:

 ```
--- searching in the current room the first object with the tag '#flowers' dprint(_'#flowers')
+-- search the current room for the first object tagged as '#flowers' dprint(_'#flowers')
 ```

-Tags that is, in a sense, synonymous with local names, so there is an
-alternative account of the creation of the object tag:
+One way of thinking about tags is that they are local names.
+For convenience,
+you can tag an object by assigning a tag to the 'nam' attribute.
+Remember that
+tags always start with a '#' character whereas names do not.

 ```
 obj {